pchail/ultimate-linux-guide/10-disk-management/README.md

 - `du -sh /path` – Show size of a directory

   ### To extend the root directory ###
+ -  vgs : is used to display information about volume groups (VGs)
-   vgs : to check the root (regarding how much free space is there ) lvextend -L +100M <filesystem> -r
+ - lvextend -L +100M <filesystem> -r

 ### Partition Management
 - `fdisk /dev/sdX` – Create and manage partitions